apocalyptech/exordium/docs/apache_deployment_howto.rst

     I believe I had to set this, rather than leave it blank, to get Django to respond properly via Apache, though I don't actually recall.

+MIDDLEWARE
+    Adding in the ``RemoteUserMiddleware`` line is necessary for me to make use of Apache's already-configured authentication mechanisms.
+    As noted above, it must be underneath the ``AuthenticationMiddleware`` line which is already present.

 AUTHENTICATION_BACKENDS
-    This is the section which lets Django use Apache's already-configured authentication mechanisms which other apps are using as well.
+    This is the second component of using Apache's already-configured auth mechanisms.

 DATABASES
     Simple MySQL configuration.
 The ``OPTIONS`` line lets you avoid some